mims-harvard/SHEPHERD/README.md

 An example bash script is provided in `shepherd/run_causal_gene_discovery.sh`.

-:sparkles: To run patients-like-me identification:
+:sparkles: To train SHEPHERD for patients-like-me identification:

 ```
 cd shepherd